Home Remedies that May Help Treat Sciatica

 - Sensations of fatigue or numbness

-- Pain from “electric shock” in the legs that can continuously change position
+- “Electric shocks” in the legs that can continuously change position

 - Severe pain that prevents normal walking